Spook–Spoofing

-Spook–Spoofing is a 1928 Our Gang short silent comedy film directed by Robert F. McGowan.
-It was the 70th Our Gang short to be released.
+Spook–Spoofing is a 1928 Our Gang short silent comedy film, the 70th in the series, directed by Robert F. McGowan.

 Plot

-The gang mercilessly taunt and bully superstitious Farina, who retaliates with a magic charm on one Harry.
-Harry then plays dead and the gang encourage Farina to bury the “corpse”.
+The gang mercilessly taunt and bully superstitious Farina, who retaliates with a magic charm on Harry, who plays dead, and the gang encourage Farina to bury the “corpse”.

-Production notes
+Production

-At over 31 minutes, Spook-Spoofing is the longest silent Our Gang short produced.
-It was initially included in the Little Rascals television package, but was later withdrawn for perceived racial insensitivities.
+At more than 31 minutes in length, Spook-Spoofing is the longest silent Our Gang short produced.
+It was initially included in the Little Rascals television package but was later withdrawn for perceived racial insensitivities.

-Bobby Dean was originally chosen as a replacement for Joe Cobb, once Joe outgrew his role.
-Dean died in 1929 due to health issues, appearing in only one Our Gang short.
+Spook-Spoofing is Bobby Dean's only one Our Gang film.
+He was originally chosen as a replacement for Joe Cobb after Joe outgrew his role, but Dean died in 1929.

 Jean Darling does not appear in this film but is featured in promotional photos.